sungeunbae/mapplot/README.md

 Note that this CSV file is not a standard IM csv, and has no `component` column.
 You can use `--no-component-column` option in this case.
-Specify a colormap that has wide spectrum of different colours (eg. hsv).
+Specify a colormap that has a wide spectrum of different colours (eg. hsv).
 Each unique categorical value dynamically gets assigned a color.
 To try out a different color map, see https://matplotlib.org/stable/tutorials/colors/colormaps.html

 ```